orbitdb-archive/orbit/README.md

 ## Changelog

 **master**
+- Add screenshots to the README and repo
 - Release UI source code
 - Possibility to have multiple channels open at one time
 - loading animation to channel.join